dotnet/csharpstandard/standard/statements.md

 Unless specified otherwise below, the semantics of all grammar elements is the same as for *method_declaration* ([§15.6.1](classes.md#1561-general)), read in the context of a local function instead of a method.

-The *identifier* of a *local_function_declaration* must be unique in its declared block scope, including any enclosing local variable declaration spaces.
+The *identifier* of a *local_function_declaration* shall be unique in its declared block scope, including any enclosing local variable declaration spaces.
 One consequence of this is that overloaded *local_function_declaration*s are not allowed.

 A *local_function_declaration* may include one `async` ([§15.15](classes.md#1515-async-functions)) modifier and one `unsafe` ([§23.1](unsafe-code.md#231-general)) modifier.
 If the declaration includes the `async` modifier then the return type shall be `void` or a `«TaskType»` type ([§15.15.1](classes.md#15151-general)).
 The `unsafe` modifier uses the containing lexical scope.
 The `async` modifier does not use the containing lexical scope.
 It is a compile-time error for *type_parameter_list* or *formal_parameter_list* to contain *attributes*.